gtrafimenkov/devops-toolkit/readme.md

 # DevOps Toolkit

-Useful code examples and modules for Packer, Terraform, Ansible.
+Useful code examples and modules for Packer, Terraform, Ansible, etc.

 This code can be used free of charge in any projects.